Strong-field Gravitational Wave Lensing in the Kerr Background: Results and Implications

 The observer receives the gravitational radiation as two contributions.
 The first is the direct component, $h^{\mu\nu}_{\rm dir}$, which is only weakly affected by the lens because of the large impact parameter and approximately follows the straight line between source and observer.
 Ref.~\cite{Chan:2025wgz} employs the point-lens, scalar-wave approximation to estimate lensing effects on this part.
-Since the point-lens approximation breaks down for large observation angles ($\theta_o \sim 30^\circ$), we do not adopt it and treat the direct wave as essentially unaffected by the lens.
+Since the point-lens approximation breaks down for large observation angles (i.e., for large $\theta_o$, where small-angle approximations break down), we do not adopt it and treat the direct wave as essentially unaffected by the lens.
+The second is the scattered component, $h^{\mu\nu}_{\rm SW}$, encoding the strong-field influences of the lens.
+Each frequency mode acquires an additional phase $e^{i\omega (r_{\rm LO}+r_{\rm SL}-r_{\rm SO})}$.
+In the time domain this corresponds to a delay of approximately $c^{-1}(r_{\rm LO}+r_{\rm SL}-r_{\rm SO})\approx c^{-1}\times 2 r_{\rm SL}\sin^2(\theta_o/2)\sim 0.005~\mathrm{sec}$, much smaller than the $\sim 0.2~\mathrm{sec}$ duration of the \texttt{GW150914} signal observed by LIGO.
+Thus, the direct and scattered waves arrive nearly simultaneously and interfere, with the modulation depending on parameters such as the lens mass and spin.
+The observed waveform is, therefore,